Bouquet sou: "Rebellion Sou"

-The Birmingham Series
+Birmingham series

 As the popularity of the bouquet sou grew in Lower Canada, further anonymous speculators started to import new tokens from Birmingham, England, from the mint that designed the original bouquet sou for the Bank of Montreal.
 These bouquet sou tend to have the legend "Bas Canada", though at least one issue uses the English equivalent "Lower Canada".

-Montreal Issues
+Montreal issues

 As demand for the bouquet sou continued to grow, additional varieties were minted within Montreal.
 These varieties varied considerably in terms of quality, size and weight.
 All of the legends of these tokens are in French.

-Replacement and Redemption
+Replacement and redemption

 The many unofficial and underweight versions of the bouquet sou reached a critical point, and the banks in Lower Canada stopped accepting them.
-To replace the bouquet sours, the Montreal banks began to issue half pennies and pennies in what became known as the Habitant token design.
+To replace the bouquet sous, the Montreal banks began to issue half pennies and pennies in what became known as the Habitant token design.
 An ordinance issued in June 1838 declared that the only legal tender than would be accepted within Lower Canada were copper coins issued by the United Kingdom, American cents, and the new bank-issued "Habitant" tokens.
 As bouquet sou were returned to the banks, they were redeemed for the new coinage, and evidently the old bouquet sous found a new existence in Upper Canada where they were shipped, as the ordinance did not apply there.